ices-eg/wg_MGWG/model-complexity/README.md

 The first case study OM will be based on a gadoid-like fish.
 While we initially had discussed multiple life-histories (including a pelagic and invertebrate), we are thinking that a scaled back project focused on one life history will be more manageable, and more likely to produce results for the 2019 meeting.
 A follow-up study (and manuscript) could build on our conclusions from this case study, and we could explore additional issues that would be presented by the other two life-histories.

 [GADGET](https://github.com/Hafro/gadget) will be used for the OM.
+The OM will simulate data for 100 years (1940-2040).
+The first 30 years of simulated data will have no fishing, and are to allow the model to equilibrate.
+Catches will be removed beginning in 1970.
+Data through 2015 will be used in the estimation models, and data for years 2016-2040 will be reserved in case we want to test projection skill or harvest control rules.

-The OM complexity levels will be simulated with the following configuration:
+OM complexity levels will be simulated with the following configuration:
-1. Low complexity: simple base configuration (no time variation); observation error only (catch and indices), deterministic stock-recruit – time = 1940-2040, catch starts in 1970
+1. Low complexity: time invariant biological parameters; observation error only (catch and indices), deterministic stock-recruit, single selectivity function for all years
-2. Medium complexity: add 2 selectivity blocks (1975 to 1995-logistic, then domed); stock-recruit with process error/devs (Give Gadget the actual dev vector in real space)
+2. Medium complexity: same as (1) but with 2 selectivity blocks (1970 to 1995 is logistic, 1996-2015 is dome-shaped); stock-recruit with process error/devs (Give Gadget the actual dev vector in real space)
-3. High complexity: 2 selectivity blocks; stock-recruit with devs + increasing M (2 time steps) (time varying growth/dec Linf?)
+3. High complexity: same as (2) + increasing M (2 time steps) (maybe: time varying growth/decreasing Linf?)

-•	Consider another OM life history? –faster, herring-like?
-Either/or multiple estimating model frameworks…TENTATIVE: do gadoid first then evaluate whether warrants

-•	Estimating models
+### Estimating models and who will perform runs
-1. Age-based (ASAP?) – low, medium, high complexity; model years: 1975-2015
-2. Length-based (CASA?) – low, medium, high complexity
-3. Integrated (SS?) – low, medium, high complexity
+1. Age-based, non state space (ASAP) – Liz Brooks; ...
+2. Age-based, maybe state space? (a4a) - Ernesto Jardim?
+3. Age-based (SS) – Dan Hennen?
+3. Length-based (CASA? or CASAL? or..?) – Question: will we explore this model?
+If so, what additional simulated output is needed?

-•	Input data from the operating model
+### Input data from the operating model
 1. Catch data across scenarios (w/obs error=0.1)?
 Full retention?
 2. Abundance indices: apply selectivity with sigma=0.2
 3. Age, length comps, ALK…: eff. sample size=?; multinomial dist; apply to index and catch after obs error